-^[110] Legislative Decree No. 25/2016, transposing Directive No. 2013/50/EU, in force as of March 18, 2016, has eliminated the obligation of publishing quarterly financial results.
-In accordance with Art.
-82-ter of the Consob Issuers' Regulation, as most recently announced to the market in a press release on January 30, 2020 concerning the "2020 Financial Calendar", Eni plans to announce, on a voluntary basis, its consolidated quarterly results each year following approval by the Board of Directors due to be published on the dates indicated in the financial calendar.
-The results will be communicated in line with the Company policy of providing the market with regular information about its financial and operating performances considering the disclosure policy followed by peers that are reporting on a quarterly basis.
-The results will include, at the least, information on: an intermediate measure of the Group operating result and business sectors, such as operating profit or equivalent (reported and adjusted); net profit (for the Group), adjusted net profit (for the Group or buisness sector), net financial position (Group) and cash flow for the period; shareholders 'equity (Group); leverage (Group).
+(101) Legislative Decree no. 25/2016, transposing the European Directive 2013/50/ EU, in force since March 18, 2016, eliminated the obligation to publish the interim management report.
+In compliance with the provisions of Art.
+82-ter of the Consob Issuers Regulation, as most recently disclosed to the market with a press release of January 19, 2021 relating to the "Calendar of corporate events for the year 2021", Eni intends to continue to voluntarily communicate the consolidated quarterly results as approved by the Board of Directors and published with the timing set out in the financial calendar.
+The disclosure will take place in line with the corporate policy of regular disclosure on the financial and operational performance of the Company aimed at the market and investors, in line with the behaviour of the main peers who publish quarterly reports.
+The content will include at least: an interim measure of the performance of the group and business sectors, such as operating profit or equivalent measure (reported and adjusted); net profit (of the group); adjusted net profit (by group and by business sector); the net financial position (of the group) and the cash flow for the period; shareholders' equity (of the group); leverage (group).